-Cost Limit in Excess of Institutional Costs.
-The State refuses entrance to the waiver to any otherwise eligible individual when the State reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the State.
+Institutional Cost Limit.
+Pursuant to 42 CFR 441.301(a)(3), the State refuses entrance to the waiver to any otherwise eligible individual when the State reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
 Complete Items B-2-b and B-2-c.

-The limit specified by the State is (select one)

-Spe ecify the percentage: Oot her Spe ecify: eligible ional Cost Limit.
-Pursuant to 42 CFR 441.301(a)(3), the State refuses entrance to the waiver to any or individual when the State reasonably expects that the cost of the home and community-based services individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete Items individu mit Lower Than Institutional Costs.
-The State refuses entrance to the waiver to any otherwise quality all when the State reasonably expects that the cost of home and community-based services furnished to all would exceed the following amount specified by the State that is less than the cost of a level of care valver. the basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of a ants.
+Cost Limit Lower Than Institutional Costs.
+The State refuses entrance to the waiver to any otherwise qualified individual when the State reasonably expects that the cost of home and community-based services to that individual would exceed the following amount specified by the State that is less than the cost of care specified for the waiver.)İ e basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of articipants.
 Complete Items B-2-b and B-2-c.
-The cos t limit specified by the State is (select one): - ○ Th e following dollar amount: ○ Th e following dollar amount: ○ Th e following dollar amount: ○ Th e following dollar amount: ○ Th e following dollar amount: ecify dollar amount: The dollar amount (select one) ○ Th e following dollar amount: ecify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: ○ Th e following dollar amount: ecify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: ○ Th e following dollar amount: ecify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
-The State will submit a waiver is C Th e following dollar amount: ecify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: C Th Spe e following dollar amount: ecify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
-The State will submit a waiver a to CMS to adjust the dollar amount.
-C Th Spo Th Spo e following dollar amount: ecify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
-The State will submit a waiver a to CMS to adjust the dollar amount. e following percentage that is less than 100% of the institutional average: Th Spo Th Spo Ot e following dollar amount: ecify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
-The State will submit a waiver a to CMS to adjust the dollar amount. e following percentage that is less than 100% of the institutional average: ecify percent: Th Spo Th Spo Ot e following dollar amount: ecify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
-The State will submit a waiver a to CMS to adjust the dollar amount. e following percentage that is less than 100% of the institutional average: ecify percent:

-B-2: Individual Cost Limit (2 of 2)

-Answers provided in Appendix B-2-a indicate that you do not need to complete this section.

-- b.
-Method of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit: - c.
-Participant Safeguards.
-When the State specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the State has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

-The participant is referred to another waiver that can accommodate the individual's needs.

-Additional services in excess of the individual cost limit may be authorized.
+The cost limit specified by the State is (select one): O The following dollar amount: Spec ify dollar amount: The dollar amount (select one) ○ Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+The State will submit a waiver amendment to CMS to adjust the dollar amount.
+O The following percentage that is less than 100% of the institutional average: Spec ify percent: Othe Spec ify: 1 rticipant Access and Eligibility B-2: I ndividual Cost Limit (2 of 2) s provided in Appendix B-2-a indicate that you do not need to complete this section. pecify the pro plementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, cedures that are followed to determine in advance of waiver entrance that the individual's health and assured within the cost limit: , icipant's co ount that ex owing safe afeguards.
+When the State specifies an individual cost limit in Item B-2-a and there is a change in the ondition or circumstances post-entrance to the waiver that requires the provision of services in an acceeds the cost limit in order to assure the participant's health and welfare, the State has established the guards to avoid an adverse impact on the participant (check each that applies): icipant is referred to another waiver that can accommodate the individual's needs. ; al services in excess of the individual cost limit may be authorized.

-Specify the procedures for authorizing additional services, including the amount that may be authorized:
+^

-Other safeguard(s)
+Other safeguard(s) ~

+Specify:

+^